jgraham0325/land-register-api-docs/docs/api-documentation/V1.6/index.md

 <li>Update Work API's <code>POST /works/{workReferenceNumber}/permits</code> to allow permit to be created on a works with only a forward plan.</li>
 <li>Update <code>GET /works/{workReferenceNumber}/history</code> with an <code>event</code> which is an enum of high-level event types that can occur in the system.</li>
 <li>Added <code>PUT /works/{workReferenceNumber}/forward-plans/{forwardPlanReferenceNumber}/cancel</code> endpoint to allow Promoters/Contractors to cancel forward plans.
 (See resource guide for details)</li>
+<li>Restrict API users to the API interface and UI users to the UI interface</li>
 </ol>

 Updated Reporting API with non-breaking changes: